compneurobilbao/begibraintool/README.md

 ```bash
 pip install requirements.txt
 ```
+This terminal may crash during installation.
+Please, be patient.
-If PsychoPy crashes when trying to open the Package manager make sure to run PsychoPy with admin rigths.
+If PsychoPy crashes while trying to open the Package manager make sure to run PsychoPy with admin rigths.

 ### 3️⃣ Run the toolbox